TriKro/rsb-content/part4-evaluative_market_experiment/closed-end-survey.md

 ## Description

-Closed end surveys consist of closed-end questions only.
-These types of surveys are most useful for exploring "known unknowns".
+Closed-end surveys consist of closed-end questions only.
+These types of surveys are most useful for exploring "known unknowns."
 Typically, this means that:
- 1. you've tried exploring what you don't know
+ 1. You've tried exploring what you don't know.
- 2. you've already chosen direction, and
+ 2. You've already chosen direction, and
- 3. there are still holes in your knowledge
+ 3. There are still holes in your knowledge.
-For example, a startup founder who has achieved problem-solution fit, and has performed some smoke testing around key "happy case" assumptions could use a closed-end survey to prioritize or discover other issues.
+For example, a startup founder who has achieved problem-solution fit and has performed some smoke testing around key "happy case" assumptions could use a closed-end survey to prioritize or discover other issues.

 As the survey giver, you are interested in finding patterns in the answers.
 By focussing in depth of a particular group of people, you hope to uncover hidden patterns in the data you gather.